 This Russian monument honors the soldiers of the Red Army who died during the liberation Budapest from the Nazis.

 It is ironically located directly across from the US embassy and a statue of Ronald Reagan stands on the other side of it.

 Reagan played a key roll in putting an end to communism in the Soviet Union.

 Well, Ronald Reagan wasn't the first thing I thought of when looking for things to do in Budapest.

 But Ronald Reagan played an intricate part in the fall of Communism and Budapest is communist no longer.
-So, while you are visiting the Russian monument, check out the statue of Ronald Reagan while you are there.
+So, while you are visiting the Russian monument to the Red Army, check out the nearby statue of Ronald Reagan.

 It's an odd site but a fun photo spot.